 You can click to read my Full Review of the Best Travel Insurance.

 I’ve made several successful claims with HeyMondo and find their customer service very quick and helpful.
 Click the button below to get a 5% DISCOUNT

 After reading the above information, you should now have a good idea about what Mount Wilhelm entails.
 From this point on, I will share my personal experience starting from Port Moresby and finishing at the peak of Mount Wilhelm.
 I’ll share all of the insights, tips, and moments that happened during our four-day expedition.

 The trip begins in Port Moresby, which is where the international airport is located and where most people begin their expedition.
 From Port Moresby, we flew to Mount Hagen, a trip that costs $100-$200 depending on availability.
 The flight took 1.5 hours.

-  Our trip was organized by Buna Trekkers, who are one of the only locally owned tour companies in Papua New Guinea.
-Many tour companies employ lots of Papua New Guineans but Buna Trekkers were started by a group of ambitious locals, who worked in the industry for several decades and then made the jump to start their own company.
+Our trip was organized by Buna Trekkers, which is one of the only locally-owned tour companies in Papua New Guinea.
+Many tour companies employ lots of Papua New Guineans but Buna Trekkers was started by a group of ambitious locals, who worked in the industry for several decades and then made the jump to start their own company.
 The difference is notable.
 It’s authentic and something we should all support tremendously.